Skip to content

 • Written mitigation notice so carrier can't later argue failure to mitigate

-When delay becomes bad faith
+When does delay become bad faith?

 • Multiple missed statutory deadlines